ErichHeinemann/ESP32-Audio-Tests-ML/esp32_drum_Sampleplayer/readme.md

 FIRST!!!!

-Check this encredible Synths and Drum-Computer from Marcel License: https://github.com/marcel-licence
+Check this encredible Synths and Drum-Computer from Marcel Licence: https://github.com/marcel-licence

 If You already played around with some other libraries, - the sound is really as good as in the videos.